Trump touts new jobs as Intel resurrects Arizona chip factory

 At the White House, Krzanich echoed Trump's speaking style to boast of the plan.
 "This factory will produce the most powerful computer chips on the planet, powering the best computers, the best data centers, autonomous cars -- the most powerful computing devices on the planet," he said.

 In an email to employees, he also lent his backing to Trump administration policy.
-"Wwe support the Administration's policies to level the global playing field and make U.S. manufacturing
+"We support the Administration's policies to level the global playing field and make U.S. manufacturing

 competitive worldwide through new regulatory standards and investment policies," he said.